anjunatl/dotfiles/README.md

 * Changes in master should be merged into the private branch

-Personal Preferences
+Themes
 ---
+### Darkish/translucent
+Goes alright with the basic Darcula theme in IntelliJ.
+Dark is good during the workday but is rough when Flux's darkroom mode is turned on.

+* Terminal:
   * Open `Terminal sexy ansi.terminal` in terminal to get the color scheme
-* In Terminal's preferences, set Terminal Sexy as the default color scheme
+  * In Terminal's preferences, set `Terminal Sexy` as the default color scheme
   * Set the default window size to 80 columns by 24 rows

+### Lighter
+Fairly soft and light, goes decently well together.
+Works well in Flux's darkroom mode, too.

+* Terminal: `Tomorrow` theme from `osx-terminal-themes`
+* IntelliJ: `github` theme from [color-themes](http://color-themes.com/?view=theme&id=563a1a6c80b4acf11273ae70)
+* Sublime:
+  * `3024 Day` colorscheme from Colorsublime, and
+  * `Material Theme - Lighter` theme from [equinusocio/material-theme](https://github.com/equinusocio/material-theme)

 Referenced Tools
 ---